The History of the California Environmental Protection Agency

-- DTSC cleans up hazardous waste sites to put them back into productive use and reduce blight and contamination to the neighborhoods and surrounding environments.
+- DTSC cleans up hazardous waste sites to put them back into productive use and reduce blight and contamination to neighborhoods and surrounding environments.

 - OEHHA serves as the scientific foundation for CalEPA’s environmental regulations and provides valuable information to consumers, policy makers and manufacturers on the safety of chemicals in our environment.

 - SWRCB ensures that the quality of water resources and drinking water is safe and that we balance its use to meet the needs of all Californians.

 History of the California Environmental Protection Agency (PDF, 2001, 3.6 MB)